zpz/bigdict/README.rst

 In addition,

-- It must use more files for storage as the data size grows, hence keeping file sizes modest, as opposed to a single file growing in size.
+- It must use more files for storage as the data size grows, hence keeping file sizes controllable, as opposed to a single file growing unbounded.

 If the chosen backend does not meet this requirement, it's the responsibility of ``bigdict`` to implement that.